This content was updated for accuracy and relevance on December 13th, 2021

 Once you’ve decided the nomadic lifestyle is the life for you, there are a few best practices to keep in mind, both in regard to finances and lifestyle.

 If you’re going to be traveling and staying at various locales, you’re going to need to downsize to fit your life into a single suitcase and maybe 1-2 extra carry-on bags—max.
-Luckily BÉIS has all the luggage in every size you could need.
+Luckily BÉIS has all the luggage and tote bags for work in every size you could need.

 It’s good to designate one of the smaller bags as your “work bag.”
 In it, you might want to keep the following things